Shereef Elnahal

 In November 2020, Elnahal was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of Veterans Affairs.
-He was confirmed to his position as Undersecretary on July 22, 2022 and was sworn in on the same day.
+He was confirmed to his position as Undersecretary on July 22, 2022, and was sworn in on the same day.
+He resigned on January 20, 2025, upon the inauguration of President Donald J Trump.

 Early life and education

 Elnahal is the son of physicians who moved to the United States from Egypt.
 He grew up in Linwood and Galloway Township and attended St. Augustine Preparatory School before graduating from Mainland Regional High School in 2003.

 He received a Bachelor of Arts degree in biophysics from Johns Hopkins University and a dual M.D.–M.B.A. from Harvard University.

 Career

 Elnahal was appointed to the White House Fellows program by President Barack Obama in 2015.
-He then served as the Assistant Deputy Under Secretary for Health for Quality, Safety and Value from 2016-2018 in the United States Department of Veterans Affairs from 2016-2018.
+He then served as the Assistant Deputy Under Secretary for Health for Quality, Safety and Value from 2016 to 2018 in the United States Department of Veterans Affairs from 2016 to 2018.